menu

 The overall crime rate in Switz City is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Switz City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Switz City doesn't have a public transportation system that people use for their commute.

 Demographics